ARCHIVED-mean-stack/session-11/README.md

-#MEAN Session Twelve
+#MEAN Session Eleven

 In this class we pick up our Recipes page and add an api to the (already built) front end.

-`npm install`
+`$ npm install`

+`$ gulp`

+Review the project.

+Trace the use of components from index.html to the recipe-detail and recipe-lst directories.
+Note the use of static json files for data.

-Our exercise used Browser Sync for its server.
-We'll use Express instead:
+Our exercise used BrowserSync for its server.
+We'll begin by using Express instead.
+Halt the gulp process and install express:

 `$ npm install --save express`